H-M-H/Weylus/Readme.md

 sudo ufw allow 9001/tcp
 ```

-Currently there is no .desktop file included with Weylus, so you need to start it from the
-terminal by running `weylus`.
+Please only run Weylus in networks you trust as there is no encryption to enable minimal latencies.

 ### Fullscreen
 You may want to add a bookmark to your home screen on your tablet as this enables running Weylus in
 full screen mode (on iOS/iPadOS this needs to be done with Safari).
+If you are not on iOS/iPadOS
+there is a button to toggle full screen mode.

+### Keyboard Input
+Weylus supports keyboard input for physical keyboards, so if you have a Bluetooth keyboard, just
+connect it to your tablet and start typing.
+Due to technical limitations onscreen keyboards are not
+supported.

 ### Linux
 Weylus uses the `uinput` interface to simulate input events on Linux. **To enable stylus and